elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ...> end
 ** (RuntimeError) oops, something went wrong
 ```

+The `after` clause will be executed regardless of whether or not the
+tried block succeeds.
+Note, however, that if a linked process exits,
+this process will exit and the `after` clause will not get run.
+Thus,
+`after` provides only a soft guarantee.

 Sometimes you may want to wrap the entire body of a function in a `try` construct, often to guarantee some code will be executed afterwards.
 In such cases, Elixir allows you to omit the `try` line: